emirhanbilgic/knowledge_distillation_replication/README.md

 # Replication of "Does Knowledge Distillation Really Work?"

-This repo aims to replicate the experiments in the paper "Does Knowledge Distillation Really Work?".
+This repo aims to replicate the experiments in the paper "Does Knowledge Distillation Really Work?" https://arxiv.org/abs/2106.05945.

 ## Introduction